Want to run with a group?

 Every Pace Leader will be holding a steady pace throughout the Marathon.
 These “even splits” are the best way to achieve your peak performance in the race.

 WILL THE PACERS START OUT ON PACE EXACTLY?
 HOW DO THEY DO THAT?

 The guys and gals serving as Pace Leaders are very experienced and know their pace well.
 Sometimes at the start it’s crowded and may take a couple of miles to settle into a steady pace.
 Most importantly, they won’t take you out too fast and burn up all your energy early on.

 WHERE WILL MY PACE LEADER BE ON RACE MORNING?

 About 30 minutes before the start we’ll be assembling in the starting area.
 Each Pacer will be holding up their pace sign so when you see it go and join up with the group.
-About 15 minutes before the start the Pacer will give you some last minute instructions about running with the group.
+About 15 minutes before the start the Pace Leader will give you some last minute instructions about running with the group.
 They will talk about the course, what to do if you need a break, and how to make it through the water stops.
-We will be wearing our bright Pace Team uniforms.
+They will be wearing our bright Pace Team uniforms.
 Before the race is the time to ask any last minute questions you may have.